Cq8jx/VJU-Project/GWS-Gemini-Guide/Professional Manner and Workstyle - English.md

 #### 5-4.
 Meeting Design and Facilitation
 - **Clarify objectives and outputs**: Specify whether the meeting—executive sessions included—must reach a decision, escalate a risk, or agree on next steps.
 Share agenda and materials at least 24 hours in advance.
+- **Shift information sharing offline**: Circulate summaries or short recordings beforehand so the live meeting focuses on questions, trade-offs, and decisions.
+Filter reports using one test: “Does this input drive a decision or mitigate a risk?”
+If not, keep it in reference packs only.
 - **Assign roles to protect time**: Separate chair, timekeeper, and note-taker; display timers for each topic.
 When discussion overruns, park items or route them to a smaller task force instead of extending the meeting indefinitely.
-- **Shift information sharing offline**: Circulate summaries or short recordings beforehand so the live meeting focuses on questions, trade-offs, and decisions.
 - **Confirm decisions, owners, and deadlines**: Reserve the final five minutes to recap outcomes, open issues, and responsible persons.
 Distribute minutes the same day and nominate a follow-up contact (e.g., executive assistant) for leadership meetings.
 - **Review cadence regularly**: If meetings consistently run long, reassess purpose, attendees, and frequency each quarter; consider redesigning portions as workshops, async updates, or 1-on-1s.
+Keep the high time cost of executives and middle managers in mind and challenge whether the session can be shorter or split.

 Matrix templates and the five-point email checklist mirror the Japanese edition.